-- advising professors on how to organize and continue to operate undergraduate research groups; and,
+- Advising professors on how to continue operating under- graduate research groups at their institutions; and,

-- preparing undergraduate students to succeed in graduate studies in the mathematical sciences.
+- Preparing undergraduate students to succeed in graduate studies and careers in the mathematical sciences.

 |Michael Dorff||Heidi Berger||Joyati Debnath|

 |California State University– Channel Islands||Brigham Young University|